What is API?

 The API Economy

 APIs have created an entire ecosystem where businesses provide and consume services programmatically.
 Companies like Stripe (payments), Twilio (communications), and SendGrid (email) have built billion-dollar businesses by offering their capabilities as APIs.
-For SMBs, this means you can assemble sophisticated digital capabilities by combining best-in-class API services rather than building everything in-house.
+For mid-market companies, this means you can assemble sophisticated digital capabilities by combining best-in-class API services rather than building everything in-house.

-APIs are the most practical and immediate way for SMBs to adopt AI and digital capabilities.
+APIs are the most practical and immediate way for mid-market companies to adopt AI and digital capabilities.
 Rather than hiring large engineering teams to build AI systems from scratch, businesses can integrate world-class AI services through APIs in a matter of weeks.
 This democratisation of technology is particularly impactful for companies in Southeast Asia, where competition for AI talent is intense and expensive.

 For CEOs, understanding APIs means understanding what is possible with technology today.
 Almost any AI capability you have seen demonstrated, from real-time language translation to automated document processing to intelligent customer service, can be integrated into your existing systems through APIs.
 The question is not whether the technology exists but how to strategically choose and combine the right APIs to create competitive advantage.